 Information for members with dog projects

 Permission to Participate - ALL youth enrolled in 4-H dog projects are now required to sign the Permission to Participate in Ohio 4-H Dog Activities Disclosure and Release of Claims document when enrolling, as well as a parent or guardian is required to sign this document, before youth are allowed to participate in any 4-H dog activities with their dogs.

-County Dog Project Identification Form and Vaccination Certificate - ALL youth enrolled in 4-H dog projects (with the exception of All About Dogs) are required to complete the County Dog Project Identification Form and Vaccination Certificate and submit by June 1.
-Click here to download.
+2022 OSF Dog Project Identification Form and Vaccination Certificate - ALL youth enrolled in 4-H dog projects (with the exception of All About Dogs) are required to complete the OSF Dog Project Identification Form and Vaccination Certificate and submit by June 1.
+County and State Fair will use the same form for simplicity sake.

 Dog Project Resources - Click here for information on Dog Projects.